Rammstein: Made in Germany, video releases, and side projects (2011–2017)

 Rammstein released a greatest hits album titled Made in Germany 1995–2011 on 2 December 2011.
 It contains one previously unreleased track, "Mein Land" which was released as a single on 11 November 2011 with another track, "Vergiss uns nicht", that was released at a later date.
-The compilation is available in three different editions: The standard edition; this includes a CD with normal songs from their back catalog.
+The compilation is available in three editions: The standard edition; this includes a CD with normal songs from their back catalog.
 Special edition; has the same CD from the standard edition and an extra CD with Rammstein songs that have been remixed by different artists such as Scooter.
 Finally, the super deluxe edition; has the two previously mentioned CDs and three DVDs with interviews and the making of videos from different music videos.
 The video for the song "Mein Land" was filmed on 23 May 2011 at Sycamore Beach in Malibu, California.
 It premiered on the band's official website on 11 November 2011.
 A full European tour in support of Made in Germany began in November 2011 and spanned all the way to May 2012.
 It included a North American tour that began on 20 April 2012 in Sunrise, Florida and ended on 25 May 2012 in Houston, Texas that visited 21 cities throughout the US and Canada.
 The Swedish industrial band Deathstars supported the band during the first two legs of the European tour.
 DJ Joe Letz from Combichrist and Emigrate was the opening act for the North American Tour.

 Rammstein, minus Till Lindemann, performed "The Beautiful People" with Marilyn Manson at the Echo Awards on 22 March 2012.
 On 21 September 2012, it was announced that Rammstein would be headlining Download Festival 2013, along with Iron Maiden and Slipknot.
 Twelve additional festival performances for summer 2013 were announced the same day, including Wacken Open Air festival and Rock Werchter.
 Rammstein announced new tour dates starting for spring 2013 in Europe, including a 2-day return to Kindl-Bühne Wuhlheide, the location of their first (official) live DVD, Live Aus Berlin.
 On 22 November 2012, Rammstein announced via Facebook that they will be releasing a video collection featuring all music videos entitled Videos 1995–2012, plus two unreleased music videos for "Mein Herz Brennt", originally featured on the album Mutter.
 The first video premiered on the band's Vimeo, while the second premiered on a promotional website.
 Both videos were directed by Zoran Bihac.
 The first was released on 7 December 2012, and featured the newly recorded piano version of "Mein Herz Brennt".
 A single of the song was released on the same day, which included an edited version of the original and a new song titled 'Gib Mir Deine Augen' as a b-side.
 The explicit version's video leaked onto the internet on 11 December 2012 but was officially released on 14 December, in conjunction with the video collection DVD.